JamesEvans2014/JamesEvans2014.github.io/Curriculum-Vitae.md

 methods used to solve them, in particular, homogenisation theory.
 This theory was applied to two different problems; the first was to the study of the governing equations of electrodynamics (Maxwell’s Equations) which led to the development of a set of so called homogenised relations and higher order constitutive laws.
-The second problem involved homogenisation of the governing equations for elasticity when applied to a particular case of thin structures, namely, when the so called “critical case” is being considered in high contrast.
+The second problem involved homogenisation of the governing equations for elasticity on thin structures in the so called critical scaling with a contrasting soft material inclusion.

 \\(\textbf {September 2008 – June 2012}\\),
 University of Cardiff

 MMath in Applied Mathematics, First Class Honours

 MMath Project Title: Overview of Calculus of Variations

 Modules Taken: Functional Analysis, Fluid Dynamics, Measure Theory, Groups, Rings & Fields, Applied Nonlinear Systems, Combinatorics, Differential Geometry and Calculus of Variations.